kristofferahl/baseops-image/README.md

 # BaseOps

 Base of operations.
-Lightweight DevOps container based on alpine.
+A DevOps container based on alpine.

 ## Features